Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Sanitize HTML code

 ### Bugs/Issues:
+- [ ] Import line breaks in user questions (Phind uses spaces as line breaks)
-- [ ] Too long file names can cause issues with OS or Git
+- [ ] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)
 - [ ] Make extension icon with transparent background
 - [ ] Long user question are cut off in the middle so are not entirely exported => temporary solution: drop the question by using "v" button before exporting.